Generic Name: abatacept (a-BAT-a-sept)

 - Use Orencia with caution in the ELDERLY; they may be more sensitive to its effects, especially the risk of infection or cancer.

-- Orencia should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.
+- Orencia should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Orencia while you are pregnant.
 It is not known if Orencia is found in breast milk.
 Do not breast-feed while using Orencia.